VineethChivukula/COF-C02/notes/SnowSQL.md

 - It is used to execute SQL queries and conduct all DDL and DML operations, including loading and unloading bulk data.
 - It can be run as an interactive shell or in batch mode.
 - It supports both a configuration file and a command line option for specifying a default warehouse.
-- The configutation file stores connection information.
+- The configutation file stores connection information and it has two options `output_file`, and `output_format` which are required when unloading data from a SQL query run on a local machine.
 - The `snowsql.exe` is an example of an application developed using the Snowflake Connector for Python.
 - Snowsight and SnowSQL are not mutually exclusive i.e., access to one does not block or require special permission to use the other.
 - It allows MFA authorization and key pair authentication when connecting to Snowflake.